Bridging Machine Learning and Cosmological Simulations: Using Neural Operators to emulate Chemical Evolution: Methodology

-where $E$ is the internal energy (in erg/g), $k$ the Boltzmann constant, $T$ the gas temperature, $\gamma$ the adiabatic index of an ideal gas (in this work assumed to be $5/3$), $\mu$ the mean molecular weight of the gas as a fraction of hydrogen mass, and $m_\mathrm{H}$ is the hydrogen mass. \\ Since all the species evolve at the same time, \grackle{} updates each species using partial updates combined with subcycling.
-For large values of $t_f$ the relative change for each species can be large, which can cause errors in the integrator.
-The subcycling method divides $t_f$ into smaller intervals $\tau$ such that no large changes occur for any species during a single subcycle. \\ Since this only evolves the rate equations for a fraction of $t_f$, this method necessitates calling the solver several times.
+where $E$ is the internal energy (in erg/g), $k$ the Boltzmann constant, $T$ the gas temperature, $\gamma$ the adiabatic index of an ideal gas (in this work assumed to be $5/3$), $\mu$ the mean molecular weight of the gas as a fraction of hydrogen mass, and $m_\mathrm{H}$ is the hydrogen mass.
+Updating the internal energy is done according to where $\Dot{e}_\mathrm{cool}$ represents cooling terms, and $\Dot{e}_\mathrm{heat}$ represents heating terms.
+Selecting which cooling effects to take into account is highly customizable for \grackle{}.
+We use the non-equilibrium primordial heating rates for the nine species model as outlined in \cite{grackle}.
+This consists of collisional excitation, collisional ionization, recombination cooling, brehmsstrahlung, Compton heating/cooling off the CMB, photoionization heating, and H$_2$ cooling.
+Further details on the rates used by \grackle{} can be found in \cite{grackle}. \\ Since all the species evolve at the same time, \grackle{} uses a solver based on the backwards difference formula method, with alterations through partial updates and subcycling, following \cite{Anninos_1997}.
+For large values of $t_f$, relative to the reaction timescale of the species, the relative change for each species can be excessive, which can cause numerical errors in the integrator.
+The subcycling method divides $t_f$ into smaller intervals $\tau$ such that no changes larger than 10 \% per subcycle occur for H, e$^-$, and the internal energy. \\ Since this only evolves the rate equations for a fraction of $t_f$, this method necessitates calling the solver several times.
 This increases both the numerical stability and the accuracy, but also significantly increases the computational load - this can be particularly troublesome in high density, star-forming, regions.
 This computational load is a primary bottleneck in large scale, high resolution, cosmological simulations.
 Decreasing this computational load, while retaining the accuracy is a potentially significant and perhaps necessary feature for future high-volume, high-resolution, simulations.
 One proposed method of achieving this is through machine learning.